 An SMSF can have either individual trustees, or a corporate trustee.
 Under the individual structure, the trustees must be members, and vice versa.
 For corporate trustees, the directors of the trustee company must be members, and vice versa1.
 Historically, the number of trustees has been limited to four.
-From 1 July 2019, the Federal Government has proposed increasing this number to six.

 Initially, an individual trustee might be less costly, but those savings can disappear over time.
 The cost of setting up under a company has decreased significantly over the past decade and as a sole purpose SMSF trustee company, the Australian Securities and Investments Commission (ASIC) offers a significantly reduced annual fee.

-The proposed increase in the maximum number of SMSF members to six (from four) from 1 July 2019 strengthens the argument for a corporate structure.
 Using a corporate trustee makes the funds asset ownership clearer and reduces administrative paperwork when there are membership changes – the more members, the greater the number of potential change events.

 The advantages of a corporate trustee

 The ATO imposes administrative penalties on each individual trustee, so, for example, if there were to be a $1,000 penalty applied to the trust, it would be applied to each trustee.
 In a four-person fund, that’s $4,000.
 In this scenario, directors of a corporate trustee would pay $1000 in total.

 Every time there is a change to the trustee structure, the ownership documentation of every investment and bank account must change.
 Where an SMSF has an individual trustee structure, this will occur every time a member joins or leaves the fund, and also when a trustee dies.
 This can cause stress at the most sensitive of times.
 There is a limited time period to satisfy the trustee and member rules.

 For a corporate trustee, the trustee does not change where members leave or join the fund, there is only a change in directorship.